-These are just a small selection of plants that are valuable sources of early season nectar.
-Please consult with your local garden center for even more great option.
-Plants here are divided by groups of regions, but do know that as plant zones often overlap, it’s a good idea to look at all options here.
+These are just a small selection of plants that are valuable sources of early-season nectar.
+Please consult with your local garden center for even more great options.
+Plants here are divided by groups of regions but do know that as plant zones often overlap, it’s a good idea to look at all options here.

-Note that “early spring” is a relative term and depends on when spring comes to your region!
+Note that “early spring” is a relative term and depends on when spring comes to your region.
 Questions?
 Please do ask in the comments or tag us on social media @MonroviaPlants!

 Plant lots of them.
-Make sure there is at least 3 x 3 feet of each plant species.
-These can be planted together, or in other areas of the garden.
+Make sure there are at least 3 x 3 feet of each plant species.
+These can be planted together or in other areas of the garden.

 Limit your use of chemicals (both synthetic and organic) and use plenty of compost and mulch to build healthy soil.
 Healthy soils create healthy plants.